The use of nanoparticles for the early diagnosis, treatment, and imaging of several disorders has increased recently.

 The inputs-targets correlations help us to understand which input variables might have a bigger influence on the target variable.

-The particle diameter has a more significant correlation with the particles adhering than the shear rate.
+The particle diameter correlates more significantly with the particles adhering than the shear rate.
 On the other hand, the particle diameter correlation is positive, and the shear rate correlation is negative.

 3. Neural network

-The second step is to set the model parameters.
-For approximation project type is composed of:
+The second step is to set the model architecture.
+For approximation projects, it is composed of:

 • Scaling layer.